charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 ## View Data {#summary}

 Review the instructions in the [Get Started](#get-started) section on displaying data to the user.
-In a display component such as **ShowAddress**, we call **getByIndex** to retrieve a single record.
+In a display component such as **AddressShow**, we call **getByIndex** to retrieve a single record.
 For instance, assuming you are tracking the record we want to display to the user by maintaining an index, we might write code like this:

 ```JavaScript
 import { getByIndex, getCount } from './elf-local-storage';